content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ServerEditPlugin/ReadMe.md

 http://localhost/cm/serviceapi/ServerCheckout/9000000281?format=json
 ```

-This will extract the document and return a JSON object containing the Path to which the document was extracted
+This will extract the document and return a JSON object containing the Path to which the document was extracted.

 ## Usage - Checkin
 To check a document back in POST to a URL like this: